joey-october85/21-deep-learning-challenge/README.md

 # 21-deep-learning-challenge
-Build a model for a non profitfoundation that will analyze applicant data with the goal of predicting the candidates with the best chances of success to invest in.
+Build a model for a nonprofit foundation that will analyze applicant data with the goal of predicting the candidates with the best chances of success to invest in.

 ## Data Preprocessing